coastal-science/coastal-science.github.io/content/contact.md

 # We are here to help you

 Are you curious about something?
-If you have any questions, comments, or feedback, please don't hesitate to reach out to us.
+If you have any questions, comments, or feedback, please do not hesitate to reach out to us.

-## Let's get in touch!
+## Let us get in touch!
 Please feel free to contact us.

 #### {{<icon class="fa fa-github">}}&nbsp;[See our GitHub repo](https://github.com/coastal-science)